Dodô (footballer, born October 1987)

-Luiz Paulo Hilário, most commonly known as Dodô (born 16 October 1987) is a Brazilian professional footballer who plays as a left winger or attacking midfielder for FK Liepāja.
+Luiz Paulo Hilário (born 16 October 1987), commonly known as Dodô, is a Brazilian professional footballer who plays as a forward for Latvian club Liepāja.

 Career

 Dodô was born in Rio de Janeiro.
-He signed for Inter Zaprešić in January 2009, on recommendation by Eduardo da Silva, another football player from Rio de Janeiro who played for Inter Zaprešić earlier in his career.
+He signed for NK Inter Zaprešić in January 2009, on recommendation by Eduardo da Silva, another football player from Rio de Janeiro who played for Inter Zaprešić earlier in his career.

 Dodô came to the club during the winter break of the 2008–09 season and since then he scored five goals in 13 league appearances for the Croatian club, including a hat-trick against Rijeka on the final day of the season, on 31 May 2009.

 After scoring another four goals in the first half of the 2009–10 season, bring his total to nine goals in 30 games for Inter, Dodô was signed by Croatian giants GNK Dinamo Zagreb.
 In total he spent 12 months at Dinamo, scoring three times in 20 appearances.
 He was loaned out to NK Lokomotiva Zagreb for the second half of the 2010–11 season, where he scored twice in 12 appearances.